DoughnutsNCookies/42KL-CP-Minishell/README.md

 At the time, all developers agreed that communicating with a computer using aligned 1/0 switches was seriously irritating.

-It was only logical that they came up with the idea of creating a software to com- municate with a computer using interactive lines of commands in a language somewhat close to the human language.
+It was only logical that they came up with the idea of creating software to communicate with a computer using interactive lines of commands in a language somewhat close to the human language.

 Thanks to Minishell, I've been able to travel through time and come back to problems people faced when Windows didn’t exist.